simobls/simobls/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is MOHAMED, I'm an ALX SE and FST-bm student, from Morocco...</h2>

 ###